PHIL & DEBBIE

 When you bless another person, you glorify God.
 With your service, you glorify God.

 Hello!
-My name is Hannah Zook and in 2015 I married my husband Josh Zook.
+My name is Hannah Zook.
+In 2015, I married my husband Josh Zook.
 My parents, Brad & Sandi Miller, served in Quito for many years so for 11 years I lived in Quito with my family.
 After graduating high school, I moved to Grand Rapids, Michigan where I studied social work at Cornerstone University.
 I returned to Quito in March, 2016 with my husband long term.
-I am able to use my education and life experience in my role as the social worker for the house as well as coordinating volunteers.
-I am so glad to be part of the team and of God's redeeming work at Casa Adalia.
+Our family is growing!
+Our son, Dakota, was born June 5, 2020.
+I am so glad to be part of the ESME team and of God's redeeming work.

 I am from a small town outside of Ft.
 Worth, Texas.
 After graduating from Baylor University, I moved to Nicaragua as a missionary with One Collective.
 I learned Spanish, helped the team with business initiatives and mentored a group of teens.
-The time in Nicaragua helped me prepare for coming to serve with ESME in Quito, Ecuador.
-I have been blessed to help with all the ministries, although my main roles have been supporting the EsperanzArt ministry with marketing and Casa Adalia as house coordinator.
+The time in Nicaragua helped me prepare for coming to serve with ESME in Quito, Ecuador for two years, April 2018 until March 2020.

 God put a desire in my heart to help the oppressed, specifically victims of human trafficking.
 I have read that at this moment there are approximately 27 million people living in slavery throughout the world.
 I am thankful to be a part of a team who is committed to helping those who have been rescued by providing a process of healing through God's love.

-I am the educational tutor; I help each of the girls with their school work.
+I am the educational tutor and coordinator of the academic program; I help each of the girls with their school work.
 Often it's math or physics, but more importantly it’s an opportunity to serve the girls, to give a special amount of quality time to each of them.

 Through my life I get to show the love of God to them.
 Although I am not perfect, I know that God can show His love through people!
 God gave me the opportunity to come to Casa Adalia to serve in October of 2015.
 And I plan to keep serving as long as God has me here!